quadrantbs/middlepoint/README.md

 5. If you want to reset the input boxes and the map, click the "Reset" button.
 6. The list of locations you have entered will be displayed below the input boxes.

 That's it!
-Enjoy using the web page to find the middle point between two locations.
+Enjoy using the web page to find the middle point between two or more locations.